 - When you’re working at very high magnifications

-For instance, I do all of my macro photography in manual focus mode.
+I do all of my macro photography in manual focus mode.
 My lenses just can’t handle focusing at such close distances, so if I were to use AF-C or AF-S, my camera would likely just try to focus forever.

-I also do still life photography while focusing manually, because I often work in dim light (with a couple of flashes).
+I also do still life photography while focusing manually because I often work in dim light (with a couple of flashes).
 And I’ve even used manual focus when photographing backlit birds because my AF-S and AF-C modes struggle to lock onto silhouettes.

-Note that manual can also be used for finer control over your point of focus.
-Many landscape photographers use manual focus mode for this very reason.
-It allows you to choose a point of focus that maximizes your depth of field, and it even allows you to do precise focus-stacking with ease.
+Note that manual focus can also be used to gain finer control over your point of focus.
+Many landscape photographers use manual focus mode for this very reason: It allows them to choose a point of focus that maximizes the depth of field, and it even allows for precise focus stacking.

-How to choose the perfect focus mode: Conclusion
+How to choose the perfect focus mode: final words

 Now that you’ve finished this article, you know that choosing a focus mode doesn’t have to be overwhelming!
 Just follow the advice above, and pick the right settings for the right situation.

 Now over to you:

 Which focus mode is your favorite?
-And how do you go about choosing a focus mode?
-Let me know in the comments!
+And how do plan to pick your focus modes?
+Let me know in the comments below!